Please check back frequently for updates

 Diversity, Equity, Inclusion & Respect are core values of the American Chemical Society and the ACS Green Chemistry Institute.
 We are committed to promoting an inclusive, diverse, and respectful conference for participants, organizers, and attendees.
 We recognize the shared responsibility needed for a safe and productive meeting environment regardless of gender, sexual orientation, gender identity/expression, physical or mental ability, ethnicity, religion, race, or nationality.
 All GC&E participants are expected to treat others with respect to facilitate open dialogue and effective discussions.

-We ask that symposia coordinators be mindful of the following guidelines as they are finalizing their speaker lists for GC&E.
+We ask that symposia coordinators be mindful of the following guidelines as they are finalizing their speaker lists for GC&E. Please aim to:

 - Include a minimum of 30% of under-represented groups (including women and People of Color)

 - Incorporate expertise from a range of geographic locations

 - Include speakers from all stages of career